jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have started the Wildfly server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: